 If you’re like us, from November onwards your cupboards are packed to almost bursting point with food and drink for Christmas.
-Its not only groceries which fill the cupboards but also lots of kitchen clutter which you want to store away to tidy the kitchen and allow space for your wonderful Christmas decorations.
+Its not only groceries which fill the cupboards but also lots of kitchen clutter which you want to store away to tidy the kitchen and allow space for your wonderful Christmas decorations, as well as have extra space for holiday storage when the season is over.

 We have come up with some fantastic tips to help maximize space in your kitchen and allow you a little more room to move.